Bruka25/alx-higher_level_programming/0x05-python-exceptions/README.md

 0x05 Python Exceptions

 Welcome to the "0x05-python-exceptions" repository!
-This repository contains code related to Python exceptions, aimed athelping developers understand how to handle errors and exceptions effectively in Python programming.
+This repository contains code related to Python exceptions, aimed athelping developersunderstand how to handle errors and exceptions effectively in Python programming.

 Table of Contents